igornem1-interviews/etherium-fetcher/README.md

 ## Dockerized server

+The server can be build into image and run in Docker.
 1. Create docker image with tag limeapi by executing script:

 ./buildapp.sh

+2.Server runnable via
-Server runnable via `sudo docker run -p 8001:8001 --network limeapi-network limeapi` or script ./startapp.sh
+`sudo docker run -p 8001:8001 --network limeapi-network limeapi` or script ./startapp.sh

 # [Optional] Architect Requirements